 This article highlights some of the most revolutionary air cargo startups trying to make that happen in the air cargo space today:

 In case you want to stay updated about the topic of logistics innovations or receive updates about the logistics events in the future:

 While many maritime shipping startups have already dived into digital booking platforms, the air cargo industry has lagged behind when it comes to booking transparency.
-That all changed in 2018 when SkySpace released their online trading platform which, with its unique partnerships of over 100 connected airlines, is attempting to bring new pricing transparency into the air cargo industry.
+That all changed in 2018 when one of the most promising air cargo startups, SkySpace released its online trading platform which, with its unique partnerships of over 100 connected airlines, is attempting to bring new pricing transparency into the air cargo industry.

 For smaller and medium-sized freight forwarders, this is a game-changer.
 Previously, this industry was ruled by big brokers, handshake deals and even large freight forwarders who decided the pricing for themselves.
 With the introduction of SkySpace’s completely neutral platform and routes from 50,000 flights, smaller freight forwarders can finally have the chance to compete with bigger players.